jaicab/caballe.ro/src/site/about.md

 Discovering anyone can create a website with just a text editor was **mind-blowing**.
 My understanding of the web and what it meant changed instantly.
 I already thought it was an infinite window to information, but after this I saw it as this democratic tool to not just access, but provide information, as well as an enabler for the right person.

-> I now describe being able to create digital experiences nothing short of a super power.
-If you squint your eyes just right, you can spot a need, then build a tool and put it for everyone to use at nearly zero cost, all in record time.
+> I now consider being able to create digital experiences nothing short of a super power.
+If you squint your eyes just right, you can spot a need, build a tool and put it out at nearly zero cost, all in record time.

 ### Moving to London